Le Truc Docs 2.5.0

 Between the first and last step, your page is fully usable.
 Le Truc reads the existing DOM values as initial state rather than replacing them.

-Wrapping existing HTML#
+Wrap existing HTML#

 Take this HTML as a starting point: